dapr/docs/daprdocs/content/en/reference/components-reference/supported-state-stores/setup-azure-cosmosdb.md

 | actorStateStore    | N         | Consider this state store for actors.
 Defaults to `"false"` | `"true"`, `"false"`

 ### Azure Active Directory (AAD) authentication
 The Azure Cosmos DB state store component supports authentication using all Azure Active Directory mechanisms.
-For further information and the relevant component metadata fields to provide depending on the choice of AAD authentication mechanism, please see the [docs for authenticating to Azure]({{< ref authenticating-azure.md >}}).
+For further information and the relevant component metadata fields to provide depending on the choice of AAD authentication mechanism, see the [docs for authenticating to Azure]({{< ref authenticating-azure.md >}}).

 ## Setup Azure Cosmos DB